 Andreas Michalopoulos has served as our Chief Financial Officer and Treasurer since March 8, 2006 and has served in these positions with Diana Containerships Inc. since January 13, 2010.
 Mr. Michalopoulos started his career in 1993 when he joined Merrill Lynch Private Banking in Paris.
 In 1995, he became an International Corporate Auditor with Nestle SA based in Vevey, Switzerland and moved in 1998 to the position of Trade Marketing and Merchandising Manager.
-From 2000 to 2002, he worked for McKinsey and Company in Paris, France as an Associate Generalist Consultant before joining a major Greek Pharmaceutical Group with U.S. R&D activity as a Vice

-President of International Business Development and Member of the Executive Committee in 2002 where he remained until 2005.
+From 2000 to 2002, he worked for McKinsey and Company in Paris, France as an Associate Generalist Consultant before joining a major Greek Pharmaceutical Group with U.S. R&D activity as a Vice President of International Business Development and Member of the Executive Committee in 2002 where he remained until 2005.
 From 2005 to 2006, he joined Diana Shipping Agencies S.A. as a Project Manager.
 Mr. Michalopoulos graduated from Paris IX Dauphine University with Honors in 1993 obtaining an MSc in Economics and a master's degree in Management Sciences specialized in Finance.
 In 1995, he also obtained a master's degree in Business Administration from Imperial College, University of London.
 Mr. Andreas Michalopoulos is married to the youngest daughter of Mr. Simeon Palios.

 Maria Dede has served as our Chief Accounting Officer since September 1, 2005 during which time she has been responsible for all financial reporting requirements.
 Mrs. Dede has also served as an employee of Diana Shipping Services S.A. since March 2005.
 In 2000 Mrs. Dede joined the Athens branch of Arthur Andersen, which merged with Ernst and Young (Hellas) in 2002, where she served as an external auditor of shipping companies until 2005.
 From 1996 to 2000 Mrs. Dede was employed by Venus Enterprises S.A., a ship-management company, where she held a number of positions primarily in accounting and supplies.
-Mrs. Dede holds a Bachelor's degree in Maritime Studies from the University of Piraeus and a Master's degree in Business Administration from the ALBA Graduate Business School.
+Mrs. Dede holds a Bachelor's degree in Maritime Studies from the University of Piraeus, a Master's degree in Business Administration from the ALBA Graduate Business School and a Master's degree in Auditing and Accounting from the Greek Institute of Chartered Accountants.

 William (Bill) Lawes has served as a Director and the Chairman of our Audit Committee since March 2005.
 Mr. Lawes served as a Managing Director and a member of the Regional Senior Management Board of JPMorgan Chase and its predecessor banks from 1987 until 2002.
 Prior to joining JPMorgan Chase, he was Global Head of Shipping Finance at Grindlays Bank.
-Since December 2007, he has served as an independent member of the Board of Directors and Chairman of the Audit Committee of Teekay Tankers Ltd. In January 2014, Mr. Lawes also joined the board as Chairman of the Audit Committee of Tanker Investments Ltd. Mr. Lawes is qualified as a member of the Institute of Chartered Accountants of Scotland.
+Since December 2007, he has served as an independent member of the Board of Directors and Chairman of the Audit Committee of Teekay Tankers Ltd. Mr. Lawes joined Seafarers UK, a maritime charity, as Trustee and Finance Committee member in 2016.
+Mr. Lawes is qualified as a member of the Institute of Chartered Accountants of Scotland.

-Konstantinos Psaltis has served as a Director since March 2005.
+Konstantinos Psaltis has served as a Director since March 2005 and a member of our Compensation Committee since May 2017.
 From 1981 to 2006, Mr. Psaltis served as Managing Director of Ormos Compania Naviera S.A., a company that specializes in operating and managing multipurpose container vessels and from 2006 until today as a President of the same company.
 Prior to joining Ormos Compania Naviera S.A., Mr. Psaltis simultaneously served as a technical manager in the textile manufacturing industry and as a shareholder of shipping companies managed by M.J.
 Lemos.
 From 1961 to 1964, he served as ensign in the Royal Hellenic Navy.
-Mr. Psaltis is a member of the Germanischer Lloyds Hellas Committee.
 He holds a degree in Mechanical Engineering from Technische Hochschule Reutlingen & Wuppertal and a bachelor's degree in Business Administration from Tubingen University in Germany.